yamankatby/yamankatby/README.md

 ### Hi there 👋 My name is _Yaman_

+Software Engineer, currently working with the great team 🐝 [@invertase](https://github.com/invertase) shipping the feature of 🔥 [Firebase extensions](https://firebase.google.com/products/extensions) project.

 I make 📱 mobile apps for 🤖 Android and 🍎 iOS (sometimes just for fun), I'm pretty good at designing my own 🎨 UI/UX and then converting my designs to real projects.
 Up to date I crafted and delivered more than 20 projects. 🚀

-Currently working with the great team 🐝 [@invertase](https://github.com/invertase) shipping the feature of 🔥 [Firebase extensions](https://firebase.google.com/products/extensions) project.

 #### These are some of the projects I made and most proud 🫶 of: